Sherman5A/microsoft-notes/azure/architecture/services/azure-express-route.md

 ### Co-Location at Cloud Exchange

-Datacenter / office is co-loacted at a cloud exchange such as an ISP.
+Datacenter / office is co-located at a cloud exchange such as an ISP.

-### Porint-to-Point Ethernet
+### Point-to-Point Ethernet

 Private connection that is securely linked with Microsoft.